 A class focusing on reading classic and contemporary plays from specific theatrical periods, with students researching social, visual, and performance context of each script.

 An exploration of current and contemporary plays produced in New York and London.
 Designed to increase overall theatrical vocabulary and foster skills in script analysis and communication.

 Study and practice of directing theories and techniques for the theatre: script analysis, auditions, and rehearsal process from play to production.

 TH 498: Senior Theatre Company I

 Students will demonstrate skills in Dramaturgy, Acting, and Design through a sequence of written and creative assignments, and learn methods for finding professional work in the entertainment business.
-Permission of instructor required.
+Theatre majors only.

 TH 499: Senior Theatre Company II